 The Orange County Sanitation District (District) conducted extensive ocean monitoring to evaluate potential environmental and public health effects from the discharge of treated wastewater off of Huntington Beach and Newport Beach, California.
 The data collected were used to determine compliance with receiving water conditions as specified in the District's National Pollution Discharge Elimination System (NPDES) permit, which was jointly issued in 2004 by the U.S. Environmental Protection Agency, Region IX (EPA) and the Regional Water Quality Control Board, Region 8 (RWQCB).
-The monitoring program is designed to determine compliance with permit criteria and to maintain the District's long-term data collection used for trend analyses.
-This report focuses on monitoring results and conclusions from July 2008 through June 2009.
+The monitoring program was designed to determine compliance with permit criteria and to maintain the District's long-term data collection used for trend analyses.
+This report focuses on monitoring results and conclusions from July 2009 through June 2010.

-Results continued to show that ocean depth is the primary determinant of the distribution of organisms within the monitoring area.
-Minor changes to receiving waters and sediment quality were identified, predominantly near the outfall.
-These changes were typically small and not suggestive of adverse effects on biota.
-Biological communities outside the zone of initial dilution (ZID) were generally healthy, diverse, and comparable to those occurring under similar environmental conditions throughout the Southern California Bight.
-A trend of decreasing diversity has occurred for the infaunal (small invertebrates) communities within the ZID, but not in other parts of the monitoring area.
-The 2008-09 monitoring results demonstrate that the District's wastewater treatment and discharge practices meet permit limits and protect beneficial uses of the marine environment in the monitoring area.
+Results of the monitoring program continued to show that ocean depth is the primary determinant of the distribution of organisms within the monitoring area.
+Changes to receiving water and sediment chemical and physical characteristics were identified near the outfall, but these changes were typically small and were not suggestive of causing adverse effects on biota.
+Biological communities more than 1 km outside the zone of initial dilution (ZID) were generally healthy, diverse, and comparable to those occurring under similar environmental conditions throughout the Southern California Bight.
+A trend of decreasing diversity for the infaunal (small invertebrates) communities within the ZID that began in 2005 now extends to the closest stations beyond the ZID (<1 km), indicating that the wastewater discharge impact may now be affecting invertebrate communities away from the outfall.